jas-chen/react-dnd-card/README.md

 Could be anything.
 It will be passed to `createItem` (see below).

 ##### `createItem(source, isDragging)` (required)
-A function that creates your item element.
+A function that creates and returns your item element.

 ##### `moveCard(dragIndex, hoverIndex)` (required)
 A function to handle the movement.